CristianaTiago/3D-echo-generation/README.md

 ## Training

+This code was tested on Ubuntu 20.04 and an NVIDIA GeForce RTX 2080 Ti GPU.
+Furthermore it was developed using Python v3.6.

 ```
 pyhton train.py --dataroot (path to your dataroot folder) --batchSize 2 --depthSize 32 --input_nc 1 --output_nc 1 --which_model_netG unet_256 --which_model_netD n_layers --name (experiment name) --dataset_mode nodule --model pix2pix3d --nThreads 4 --no_flip --loadSize 256 --fineSize 256 --niter 100 --niter_decay 100 --pool_size 50 --norm batch --which_direction AtoB